Team-GhostLand/GhostLand7/README.md

 * Set up complete crafting trees for Tinker's Controller (the basic-ass-2block-Smeltery one, not the 3x3-big-Smeltery one) and liquid Brass (for those Create craftings mentioned above), and pinned said controller.
 Also, pinned the Crafting Station (not the item, but the recipie itself - becasue there are just too many damn variants; I didn't bother setting up crafting trees for it for the same reason).
 This doesn't even cover 2% of what should be pinned and/or what trees should be set up for a „minimum Tinker's setup”, but setting up Tinkers' trees in particular just feels SO TEDIOUS for some reason.
 * Fixed a weird crafting loop involving Paper and Twilight Forest (now, paper is crafted using the regular Sugar Cane).
 * *pinning Create trains, basic AE2 stuff and just a wee-bit of Tinker's is obviously not everything, just like that one paper loop propapbly isn't the only edge case - but I decided to remove the TODO about configuring pins and to not open a new Known Issue about loops becasue (respectively): this is a good-enough starting point for the pinning process (so good, that it's justifiable to remove the TODO - which doesn't change the fact that there's still a lot of stuff To-Do in this regard), and I didn't find any other bugs YET and that one about paper is now fixed*

+### Distant Horizons (server-side)
+* `distantGeneratorMode = "PRE_EXISTING_ONLY"`, So that it wouldn't attempt to generate any chunks on its own.
+This task shall be left to Chunky.
+For 2 reasons: Chunky tends to be so fast that DH can't keep up (thus leaving holes in LODs), so we'll first let Chunky run, then DH can do its thing at its own pace; DH warned about an unknown generator type (`org.dimdev.dimdoors.world.pocket.BlankChunkGenerator`) that may cause DH's gen to fail.
+Chunky's won't becasue it generates normal chunks.
+* `showGenerationProgress = "LOG" #To not bother every online player with DH`, `generationProgressDisplayIntervalInSeconds = 30` and `generationProgressDisableMessageDisplayTimeInSeconds = 0` because this progress bar is pretty obnoxious
+* Cranked to all 4 cores (what could possibly go wrong?)

 ## Things to mention to people
 * See: [Issue](#issues) about entering